wmeints/cartographer/README.md

 In essence, the operator only manages components not provided elsewhere.
 For example, we currently ship these components as part of the operator:

+* Certmanager - We use this to manage SSL certificates in the cluster
 * MLFlow - We use this for experiment and model tracking
+* Postgres - We use the crunchy data postgresql operator to manage the databases
 * Prefect - We use this for building ML pipelines
 * Ray - We use this to scale out training of deep learning models
-* Postgres - We use the crunchy data postgresql operator to manage the databases

 We've not included data storage in this operator as we expect people to have some sort of data lake or data warehouse where the data for the machine-learning